uziminhas/pharma_react_blockchain/README.md

 (4) MetaMask pop-up will open; pay appropriate gas using Ether from Ropsten account; click "Submit" to send the transaction

-(5) Wait 15-30 seconds for transaction to be confirmed
+(5) A pop-up will appear indicating the prescription has been sent to the patient's address.
+Wait 15-30 seconds for transaction to be confirmed.
+You can copy the TxHash and view the pending transaction on the Ropsten etherscan (i.e. https://ropsten.etherscan.io/tx/{yourTxHashhere}

 (6) Open/inspect the browser's console window